 Where our impact happens.

 WE ACT defines its focus area as Northern Manhattan.
 We use “Northern Manhattan” to describe the area of Manhattan that is north of 96th Street on the East side, the traditional border between “Spanish Harlem” and the Upper East side, and 110th on the West side, the traditional border between “West” and “Central Harlem” and the Upper West side.
+However, we understand that legislation at the city, state, and federal level impacts our community, which is why we work to advance policies and programs on all of those fronts.

 Our Success Stories: